klueless-io/k_log/STORIES.md

 # K Log

-> KLog provides console logging helpers and formatters
+> K Log provides console logging helpers and formatters

 As a Developer, I need formatted console logs, so that information presents clearly